chiragsakhuja/lc3tools/docs/BUILD.md

 ### Windows
 Building on Windows may be done with any build system that CMake supports (e.g.
 Visual Studio, MSYS2, etc.).
-This document will focus on building with Visual Studio.
-Some of the build system files may need to be changed for other build systems on Windows, as they are untested.
+This document will focus on building with Visual Studio 2019 Community Edition (free).
+Some of the build system files may need to be changed for other build systems or earlier versions of Visual Studio.

-To build on Windows, first create a `build/` directory in the root directory of this project.
-Then create a Visual Studio project with the CMake GUI as
-follows: Open the CMake GUI through the Start Menu or the command line via the `cmake-gui` command.
-Select the root directory of the project as the source and the `build/` directory as the target in the CMake GUI.
-Press the Configure button and then the Generate button.

-Open the Visual Studio solution produced in the `build/` directory.
-In Visual Studio select the x64 Release configuration and build the solution.

-Relative to the root directory, the binaries for the command line tools and graders will be built under `build/bin/Release/`, and the static library will be built under `build/lib/Release/`.
+Visual Studio 2019 has CMake built in, so building is straightforward.
+Simply open Visual Studio and select the `Open a Local Folder` option.
+Open the `lc3tools` directory and then set the build configuration to `Release`.
+Build using the keyboard shortcut `Ctrl+Shift+B`.

 ## GUI
 **Ensure that you have already completed the steps outlined in the